facebookresearch/faiss/INSTALL.md

 Alternatively, all 3 steps above can be run by building a Docker image (see section "Docker instructions" below).

-Alternatively, steps 1 and 3 can be built via the cmake scripts (see below).

 It is also possible to build a pure C interface.
 This optional process is described separately (please see the [C interface installation file](c_api/INSTALL.md))